rifatHaqueGIT/detectPrimes/README.md

 # detects primes from a list of numbers on standard input

+This is a skeleton code for an assignment in CPSC457.

+The program takes a single argument - number of threads that should be used to speed up the computation.

 * reads in a positive integers in range (2 ..
 2^63-1) from standard input
 * for each number on input:
   * if the number is not prime, it is ignored
   * if the number is prime, it is printed to standard output

-The program takes a single argument - number of threads to use to speed up the computation.

 compile with:
 ```sh